Joists are the fundamental structure for flooring in modern homes.

 How To Check A Bouncy Floor?

 Whether you notice that your floors are too bouncy, investigate them to see if they need to be repaired.
 But, before making final decisions, you need to know what to look for.
-Here’s what you need to do:
+Follow the steps in the dropdown tabs below:

 Check your joists for damage and ensure they’re all in good shape.
 See if the posts that hold the beams and joists are rotted at the base.
 Ensure that the joist holes are less than a third of the joist’s depth.

 Check for rot with a screwdriver.
 The joist has to be repaired if the wood is soft, and you can probe it with a screwdriver.

 Examine the joist-supporting beams and posts.
 On either side of the joist, notching should be limited to the joist’s depth.